ataylor89/diary/macbook.md

 So I really use Terminal and vi to develop software and to author documents

-I also use the menu bar at the top of the screen, and the Dock on the bottom
+I also use the menu bar at the top of the screen, and the Dock at the bottom

 If I ever need to use the Finder application, I can find it in my Dock